- Hanger Drop-Off Date: Saturday, October 28, 2017

 - Downloads a map of his/her route(s), if needed.

 - Writes his/her phone number and first name (only) on the flyer.

 Do Scouts deliver door hangers to apartments, condos, or commercial buildings?

 No, Scouts only go to single family residences.

 Any tips for dropping-off door hangers?

-Make sure that the door hanger and flyer s placed in a secure location – inside a screen door, attached to the door handle is best.
-Scouts should not ring doorbells nor should they go inside buildings.
+Make sure that the door hanger and flyers are placed in a secure location – inside a screen door, attached to the door handle is best.
+Scouts should not ring doorbells, nor should they go inside buildings.
 Scouts are also not allowed to put the door hangers and flyers into mailboxes or through mail slots.

 Where should Scouts take the donations?

-Donations should be delivered to the Food Pantry at the Wellesley Congregational Church at 207 Washington St. (Route 16 near Route 9) no later than 1:30 pm.
-Scouts dropping-off food should either get in line along the curb outside the Food Pantry entrance, where there will be volunteers available to help unload cars OR plan to park in the Congregational Church parking lot to the left and carry the food into the Food Pantry.
-Donations which are unable to be delivered to the Food Pantry by 1:30pm should be taken to Roche Brothers and put in the Food Pantry box located near the checkout area, or brought to the Food Pantry (207 Washington St.) on Monday morning between 9:00 – 11:00am.
+Donations should be delivered to the Wellesley Food Pantry at the Wellesley Hills Congregational Church at 207 Washington St. (Route 16 near Route 9) no later than 1:30 pm.
+Scouts dropping-off food should either get in line along the curb outside the Food Pantry entrance, where there will be volunteers available to help unload cars OR plan to park in the Congregational Church parking lot to the left and carry the food into the Wellesley Food Pantry.
+Donations which are unable to be delivered to Wellesley Food Pantry by 1:30pm should be taken to Roche Brothers or Whole Foods Market and put in the food pantry box located near the checkout area, or brought to Wellesley Food Pantry (207 Washington St.) on Monday morning between 9:00 – 11:00am.

 What time should Scouts pick-up the donations and when should they deliver them to the Food Pantry?